 The topic title, teaser summary, and bio will go into our PR materials and appear on event websites, Facebook, newspapers, etc. We ideally need these by the previous Nerd Nite event.

-You should also give us a guest list of up to 10 people.
-They all get in free and get a free drink!
+You can give us a guest list of up to 10 people.
+They all get in free!
 Also, your cellphone number.
 Also, also, let us know if you have any issues with us using photos or video of your presentation in our promotions.
 If you are talking about your work, make sure you aren’t violating your NDA!
+We will also be assuming it’s ok to post your email address / website for people to reach out to you after the show unless you tell us otherwise.

 Lastly, promote, promote, promote!
 We’ll do our part, but any evangelism you can do is appreciated.